Delta Reinstates 2025 Profit Outlook

 Twin Falls, College Station, Watertown, Pierre, and Killeen will all be left with only a single carrier serving them once United has departed for the final time.
 Although the airline didn’t say it would be leaving the 11 cities permanently, it did say it would be indefinite.

-Joe has always been interested in planes, for as long as he can remember.
+Joey has always been interested in planes for as long as he can remember.
 He grew up in Central New York during the early 2000s when US Airways Express turboprops ruled the skies.
 Being from a non-aviation family made it harder for him to be around planes and would only spend about three hours a month at the airport.
-He was so excited when he could drive by himself and the first thing he did with the license was get ice cream and go plane spotting for the entire day.
-When he has the time (and money) he likes to take spotting trips to any location worth a visit.
-He’s currently enrolled at Western Michigan University earning a degree in Aviation Management and Operations.
+He was so excited when he could drive by himself, the first thing he did with his driver's license was get ice cream and go plane spotting for the entire day.
+He graduated from Western Michigan University in 2022 with a B.S. in Aviation Management & Operations and a Minor in Business, and currently works for a major airline in his hometown.

 Receive a daily dose of the airline industry's top stories along with market insights right in your inbox.